In Alcohol Abuse, Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 Drinking on Strattera can not only increase your risk of experiencing adverse side effects and potentially overdosing, but it can also decrease the effectiveness of the medication, preventing it from alleviating the symptoms it was prescribed to treat in the first place.
 Although Strattera is not a stimulant, it still produces stimulating side effects, unlike alcohol, which is a depressant.

 When you combine a medication that acts as a stimulant with a depressant, alcohol could counteract the effects of the medication.
-In this case, while someone with ADHD may mix atomoxetine and alcohol in an attempt to experience relief from symptoms or feel relaxed, the combination actually does the opposite.
+In this case, while someone with ADHD may mix atomoxetine and alcohol in an attempt to experience relief from symptoms or feel relaxed, the combination does the opposite.

 Alcohol can inhibit or block Strattera from working properly, preventing it from producing desired effects like increased energy, improved concentration and focus, and improved impulse control.
 One possible risk of this reaction is the abuse of Strattera.

-Other side effects of Strattera and alcohol include:
+Additional side effects of Strattera and alcohol include:

 Alcohol can also cause Strattera to be released too quickly into your body and can lead to life-threatening reactions like an overdose.
 What’s more, because atomoxetine produces opposite effects from alcohol, a person who drinks alcohol on Strattera may increase their alcohol consumption because they aren’t feeling as relaxed or sedated as they would feel if they were only consuming alcohol.